On Rota's Conjecture and nested separations in matroids: Excluded minors

 \section{Excluded minors}

 For a set $\cF$ of fields, we call a matroid {\em $\cF$-representable} if $M$ is $\bF$-representable for some $\bF\in \cF$.
 Our main result is an extension of Theorem~\ref{main} to $\cF$-representability.
-To make the sums easier, it is convenient to consider $2$-separations separately; the following result is routine, we leave the proof to the reader.
-(Note that we count $2$-separations $(A,B)$ where $|A|=1$.) \begin{lemma} Let $\cF$ be a finite set of fields.
-Then each excluded minor for the class of $\cF$-representable matroids has at most $|\cF|+1$ nested $2$-separations. \end{lemma}
+To make the sums easier, it is convenient to consider $2$-separations separately; the following result is routine, we leave the proof to the reader. \begin{lemma} Let $\cF$ be a finite set of fields.
+Then each excluded minor for the class of $\cF$-representable matroids has at most $|\cF|-1$ nested $2$-separations. \end{lemma}